notmuch/notmuch/doc/man1/notmuch-config.rst

         **[STORED IN DATABASE]**
-        When indexing an encrypted e-mail message, if this variable is set to ``true``, notmuch will try to decrypt the message and index the cleartext.
-If ``auto``, it will try to index the cleartext if a stashed session key is already known for the message, but will not try to access your secret keys.
-Use ``false`` to avoid decrypting even when a session key is already known.
+        When indexing an encrypted e-mail message, if this variable is set to ``true``, notmuch will try to decrypt the message and index the cleartext, stashing a copy of any discovered session keys for the message.
+If ``auto``, it will try to index the cleartext if a stashed session key is already known for the message (e.g. from a previous copy), but will not try to access your secret keys.
+Use ``false`` to avoid decrypting even when a stashed session key is already present.

         Be aware that the notmuch index is likely sufficient to reconstruct the cleartext of the message itself, so please